arjun-christopher/CipherNet-Messenger/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.9 or higher (tested up to Python 3.13)
 - Firebase account (for authentication setup)

 ### Quick Start